mirandadam/iau-starnames/README.md

 ## *License*
 This code is released under the MIT license.

-The IAU catalog mirrored here is distributed under the Creative Commons Attribution (i.e. free to use in all perpetuity, world-wide, as long as the source is mentioned).
+The catalog mirrored in this repository is distributed by the IAU under the Creative Commons Attribution (i.e. free to use in all perpetuity, world-wide, as long as the source is mentioned).
+Direct link: [IAU-CSN](http://www.pas.rochester.edu/~emamajek/WGSN/IAU-CSN.txt)